 You specify options for the java ifxsqlj command either on the command line or in a property file.
-Command line options are discussed in "Setting Options on the Command Line" on page 5-7.
-Property files are discussed in "Supplying Options in Property Files" on page 5-7.
+Command line options are discussed in "ifxsqlj command-line options."
+Property files are discussed in "Format of property files" on page 5-7.